clarktrimble/ba-blog/content/blog/generic-golang/index.md

     switch col.Name {
     case "ts":
       flt.Append(&mt.Data.Timestamps, mt.Cols.Ts)
-    // ... the rest of the cols
+    // ... more cols
     }
     col.Data.Reset()
   }
   return mt.Data.CheckLen()
 }
 ```

+With something quite similar on the insert side, where "chunking" code makes more of an appearance.

 Cool, it's starting to feel like everything has and is in its place! :)